Last updated on May 15th, 2022

 Garsington is to be savoured: switch your phone off and breathe.
 It’s going to be an evening to remember.

-Garsington is as much about the culinary experience as it is about the music.
+Garsington Opera is as much about the culinary experience as it is about the music.
 An integral part of your evening is the 85-minute interval during which you have dinner.
 You could also jump start your taste buds early and opt for Afternoon Tea overlooking the Cricket Ground (£14 per person) or pre-performance canapés (£6.95 per person) in the Champagne Bar (or you could have these delivered to your picnic tent).

-You can bring your own picnic or have one delivered to a pre-booked area.
+You can bring your own picnic at Garsington or have one delivered to a pre-booked area.
 If you didn’t pre-book a table or tent, don’t worry as one of the porters will show you to a free table, and you can be escorted to your picnic area in a golf buggy.

 Don’t do what my husband Mark did and come straight from meetings in a suit.
 Non, non et non!
 Dressing up is part of the fun.

-Most men wear black tie (and I saw some paired with trainers!) and ladies wear cocktail dresses/suits or long dresses.
+There isn’t a formal dress code at Garsington, but most men wear black tie (and I saw some paired with trainers!) and ladies wear cocktail dresses/suits or long dresses.
 Make sure you bring a layer for the evening though, as it does get fresh at dusk.
 Blankets are provided inside the Opera Pavilion for those who feel the chill, but the space is enclosed so don’t worry too much.
 Wear flat shoes, as it’s hard to navigate in heels on the lawns, and you really will really want to enjoy the delightful gardens.

 Magic in the Moonlight